-How does it work?
+Business Energy Efficiency—How does it work?

-1. Sign up for an energy assessment
+1. Sign up for a commercial energy audit

-2. Receive a customized Energy Assessment Report
+2. Receive a customized Commercial Energy Audit Report

-3. Choose cost-effective, energy-saving projects
+3. Choose cost-effective, business energy-saving projects

-4. Access incentives for your project
+4. Access incentives for your business energy efficiency project

 5. Continued support and recognition!